mikantlin/quartz-journey-wreathed-in-ash/content/Session Logs/Session 05.md

 ## (Axe)Homeward Bound
 - The Queen's got intel that the cults are currently holed up in [[Axehome]], a town heading north out of Kroksholt.
 After providing Helwyn with her new mobile doctoring wagon (working name: [[Helwyn's Chop Shop]]) and some apprentices, the gang pack up to head off.
 - BUT FIRST, we gotta hit up Artefacts R Us and buy out that sweet, sweet merch...
+# TL;DR
+- We sneak into the temple and fight our way to Ulsedra Vox, who surrenders and reveals themselves to be a figurehead and distraction from another assassination attempt on the Queen
+- While racing back, we find Revaria returned from the dead with a new ally in tow: Mr Storyteller
+- We get back just in time to foil Eero's plans, but he escapes.
+We are paid for our work, then tasked with tracking him down

+^session-tldr